 If you’re planning the hen party well in advance you will have an advantage of flights, trains and even taxis and cars at a cheaper price.
 This also applies to the venue too, if you book a venue early enough, you may be able to get a discount.
 Just ask when booking, the worst they can say is no!

 You can make adjustments

 If you’re making plans early enough it gives you plenty of leeway for plans changing.
-By having enough time to plan and organise in advance, if plans do happen to change at least you’re not going to be left last minute trying to save the party.
+By having enough time to plan a hen party and organise in advance, if plans do happen to change at least you’re not going to be left last minute trying to save the party.

 You will be able to make replacements

 Sometimes friends fall out, people’s situations change and on some occasions, people are no longer to attend.
 In some cases, such as hen parties abroad the price will rise if people drop out so it’s important to know in advance so that you can find replacements to attend the hen party instead.

 What you should not do when planning a Hen Party

 These are the things that you keep in mind when planning a hen party, and probably avoid;

 As we said earlier, you’re unaware of everybody’s financial situation.
 So when you are planning for a party you should not be too extravagant.
 It is not the be-all and end-all of everything.
 If you’re the bride planning your own hen party you might need that money somewhere else as you prepare for your wedding.
 Stay within your means, you can still host an amazing and unforgettable party without breaking the bank.